FlorentFlament/oldskool-coding-pres/oldskool-coding.rst

              instruction to be executed).

    It embeds two additional chips.
-The PIA (Peripheral Interface Adaptor) is an off-the-shelf 6532 chip providing:
+The PIA (Peripheral Interface Adaptor) is an off-the-shelf 6532 RIOT (RAM-I/O-Timer) chip
+   providing:

      * 128 bytes of RAM.